ufal/corefud-scorer/README.md

 `python corefud-scorer.py key sys -m ceafe lea`

-### Mention matching
+### Mention Matching

-A fundamental element of all the metrics above are whether there is a correspondence between a key mention and a response mention.
+A fundamental element of all the metrics above is whether there is a correspondence between a key mention and a response mention.
-In other words, if the two mentions, each from one of the two input files, are matching or aligned.
+In other words, if the two mentions, each from one of the two input files, are matching.
 CorefUD scorer distinguishes between two types of mention matching:
 1. exact
 2. partial/fuzzy
-This can be controlled by the `-x, --exact-match` option, which enables exact matching.
+This can be controlled by the `-x, --exact-match` option, which switches on exact matching.
 Otherwise, mentions are compared with partial matching.

+#### Exact Matching

 In *exact matching*, the two mentions are considered matching if and only if they consist of the same set of words.
-A word is defined here only by its position within the sentence and by position of the sentence within the whole file, which is sufficient as one-to-one alignment of word forms has been already ensured by passing the file alignment requirements specified [above](#input_files).
+A word is defined here only by its position within the sentence and by position of the sentence within the whole file.
+This is sufficient as one-to-one alignment of word forms has been already ensured by passing the file alignment requirements specified [above](#input_files).

+#### Partial Matching

 In *partial matching*, the two mentions are considered matching if and only if the key mention contains all words from the response mention and a key mention head is included among the response mention words at the same time.
 As the mentions within a document may be embedded or even crossing, a mention *m* from one file may potentially match more than a single mention *n* from the other file.